 When installing wheel stops in parking garages, you will need to consider how you want them attached to the concrete.
 They can be attached either by anchor or epoxy.
 Anchoring them will insure that they will not move over time.
 Once installed, they are effectively permanent.
 Installing wheel stops with epoxy is effective but over time, they will come loose and must be reattached.

-Epoxy is the most cost-effectively way to install wheel stops in a parking garage because of post-tension cables.
+Epoxy is the most cost-effective way to install wheel stops in a parking garage because of post-tension cables.
 These cables give the suspended concrete its strength and must be located with specialized equipment and marked prior to making any holes in the concrete.
 The cost of locating the cables makes it much more expensive to anchor wheel stops into a parking garage.